Child marriage in Sierra Leone: Impacts of the Sierra Leonean Civil War on child marriages

-Governmental Commitments Against Child Marriage
+Governmental commitments against child marriage

 Due to the country's civil war, many government branches and agencies have been left with insufficient funding and human capital needed to address many of the systemic issues that the country faces, including child marriage.

-In order to establish what the African Child Policy Forum identifies as a "formal child protection system," the Sierra Leonean government, with its 2007 Child Rights Act, initiated Child Welfare Committees which authorized the government the ability to enforce state protection of children.
+In order to establish what the African Child Policy Forum identifies as a "formal child protection system", the Sierra Leonean government, with its 2007 Child Rights Act, initiated Child Welfare Committees which authorized the government the ability to enforce state protection of children.
 Despite the enactment of the 2007 Child Rights Act, along with its Child Welfare Committees, the government of Sierra Leone has been condemned for not actively targeting the institution of child marriage in rural communities.
 Scholar Allard K. Lowenstein of the International Human Rights Clinic of Yale Law School has argued that socioeconomic conditions brought about by the systemic poverty in Sierra Leone further exacerbate the prevalence of child marriage.

 In 2013, during the twenty-fourth session of the United Nations Human Rights Council General Assembly, Sierra Leone formally committed itself to "preventing" and "eliminating" child marriage in the country to the international community.

 In 2016, Sierra Leone's Ministry of Finance and Economic Development in its United Nations Sustainable Development Goals report, committed itself to eliminating all forms of child marriage by the year 2030.

-Non-Governmental Organizations' Commitments Against Child Marriage
+In July 2024, a bill that bans child marriage in Sierra Leone has been signed into law.
+It It criminalizes marrying any girl who is under 18 years old.
+Offenders face up to 15 years in prison or a fine of around $4,000 or both.

+Non-novernmental organizations' commitments against child marriage

 Because Sierra Leone is one of the most high-risk countries for child marriage, a number of different non-governmental organizations have dedicated programming in Sierra Leone to combat child marriage.

 International NGOs UNFPA and UNICEF, in 2016, first announced their joint 'Global Programme to End Child Marriage.'
 In the program, both organizations have committed themselves to stop child marriages in what they deem as the 12 highest risk nations for child marriage, including Sierra Leone.
 Tactics utilized in the program include emphasizing the importance of education to local young women, as well as advocacy for legal prohibition of child marriage in the countries that the program takes place.
 The program is also publicly supported by a number of nations and organizations, including "the Governments of Belgium, Canada, the Netherlands, Norway, the United Kingdom and the European Union, as well as Zonta International."
 This particular campaign targets the lack of awareness of women's legal rights in rural areas of Sierra Leone.
 Because of the lack of funding of Sierra Leone's justice system, a viable presence of formal laws often does not extend into the country's most rural areas.